LBCrion/sfwbar/doc/sfwbar.rst

   widget update frequency in milliseconds.

 trigger = <string>
-  a tigger event that should cause the widget to update.
+  a trigger event that should cause the widget to update.
 Triggers are emitted by a variety of sources (i.e. modules, compositor events, data available in from a client connection etc.).
   (if trigger is specified, the interval property is ignored).